syncfusion-content/angular-docs/angular/Grid/Row.md

 ## Details Template

 It provides a detailed view /additional information about each row of the grid.
+You can render any type of template using ng-template with e-detailstemplate attribute in grid.

 On enabling details template, new column will be added in grid with an expander button in it and that can be expanded or collapsed to show or hide the underlying details of row respectively.

 The following code example describes the above behavior.